 Rust Removal, Treatment, and Repair

-Remove the rust as soon as it starts.
+Get rid of rust as soon as it starts.
 Rust is not something that you can just let go on for a while.
 The longer a rust spot sits untreated, the larger it will get.
 A small rust spot may only require a bit of sanding or brushing.
 Then a coat of anticorrosive primer and a final coat of enamel to make it as though it never existed.
 A large rust spot may require rust killer, a power brushing, followed by Bondo to repair the hole, and painting to blend it in.
 So take care of small spots ASAP.

 Scrape and sand away the rust.
 It is important to remove all the rust from the metal before you attempt to repair or cover up the steel.
 There are several ways to remove the rust from the iron, but most involve physically removing it by hand or with a power tool using either a brush or sandpaper.
 The brush will work best to remove large pieces of rust.
 To remove fine layers of rust, use a fine-grain sandpaper, specially designed for use on metal.